If you read anything in this entire guide, read this section about things you MUST do.

 - Generate a new report, and click the red ‘unsubscribe all activists from lists’ button.

 - Automate it!
 Go to the ‘recurring reports’ tab and set the interval to ‘monthly’ starting next month.
-Each month, you’ll get an email with the report, which will remind you to unsubscribe your inactives.
+Each month, you’ll get an email with the report, which will remind you to unsubscribe your inactive.
+You can even use ladders and mass operations on reports to automate this for you (ooooh ahhhh)

 Step 4: Monitor Your Email Content